jeffwidman/bitbucket-issue-migration/README.md

 ## Before running:

-You will need to install the requirements first
+You will need to install the requirements first:

     pip install -r requirements.pip